GRANT OPPORTUNITIES

 • The arts should be referenced in the organization’s mission and/or vision statement, strategic planning documents and/or other foundational materials.

-3. Received at least one grant through ARTSmemphis since July 2021.
+3. Received at least two grants through ARTSmemphis since July 2022.
 This is to ensure your organization is familiar with the application process and ready to submit a competitive application.

 • Includes any of the following grant programs: